 i.
 “A similar invitation is extended in Isaiah 55:1.
 The invitation to come is an urgent command, for the day will arrive when it is too late to come.
 Now is the day of grace.
 The hour of judgment is impending.”
 (Walvoord)

 d.
-Glory in the greatness of the invitation: whoever desires, let him take the water of life freely!
+Whoever desires, let him take the water of life freely: This is an invitation so great that we can glory in it.
 Anyone who desires salvation in Jesus Christ can come to Him and take the water of life freely.

 i.
-“I don’t understand all the Christian doctrine and theology” - come anyway, because it doesn’t say whoever understands, let him take the water of life freely.
+One might say, “I don’t understand all the Christian doctrine and theology” – come anyway, because it doesn’t say whoever understands, let him take the water of life freely.

 ii.
-“I can’t repent the way that I should.
-My heart is hard and I can’t even weep over my sins or feel bad over them as I should” - come anyway, because it doesn’t say whoever feels, let him take the water of life freely.
+One might say, “I can’t repent the way I should.
+My heart is hard and I can’t even weep over my sins or feel bad over them as I should” – come anyway, because it doesn’t say whoever feels, let him take the water of life freely.

 iii.
-“I don’t know if I can live the Christian life the way that I should” - come anyway, because it doesn’t say whoever can, let him take the water of life freely.
+One might say, “I don’t know if I can live the Christian life the way that I should” – come anyway, because it doesn’t say whoever can, let him take the water of life freely.

 iv.
-“I don’t know if I am worthy to live the Christian life” - come anyway, because it doesn’t say whoever is worthy, let him take the water of life freely.
+One might say, “I don’t know if I am worthy to live the Christian life” – come anyway, because it doesn’t say whoever is worthy, let him take the water of life freely.

 v.
 “But mark thee, sinner, it says, ‘whosoever.’
 What a big word that is!
 Whosoever!
 There is no standard height here.
 It is of any height and any size.
 Little sinners, big sinners, black sinners, fair sinners, sinners double dyed, old sinners, aggravated sinners, sinners who have committed every crime in the whole catalogue, – whosoever.”
 (Spurgeon)